tsahaca/DEV_TOOLS/INTERVIEWES/DYNAMODB.md

 - **Application Changes:** Modify your application to interact with DynamoDB, considering differences in query capabilities and optimization strategies.

 These questions and answers cover a broad range of topics, from basic concepts to more advanced and practical scenarios, providing a comprehensive understanding of DynamoDB for interview preparation.

+### Use Cases of DynamoDB Global Secondary Indexes (GSI) and Local Secondary Indexes (LSI)

+#### Global Secondary Indexes (GSI)

+**Use Case 1: Querying on Non-Primary Key Attributes**
+- **Scenario:** You have an e-commerce application where the primary key is `OrderID`, but you frequently need to query orders by `CustomerID`.
+- **Solution:** Create a GSI with `CustomerID` as the partition key and `OrderDate` as the sort key.
+This allows you to efficiently query orders by customer.

+**Use Case 2: Supporting Multiple Query Patterns**
+- **Scenario:** In a content management system, articles are primarily identified by `ArticleID`, but you also need to query articles by `AuthorID` and `PublishDate`.
+- **Solution:** Create a GSI with `AuthorID` as the partition key and `PublishDate` as the sort key.
+This allows for efficient queries to retrieve articles written by a specific author within a certain date range.

+**Use Case 3: Maintaining Materialized Views**
+- **Scenario:** In a social media application, you store posts with `UserID` as the partition key and `PostID` as the sort key, but you also want to provide a global feed sorted by `CreationTime`.
+- **Solution:** Create a GSI with `CreationTime` as the partition key and `PostID` as the sort key.
+This enables you to quickly retrieve the latest posts across all users.

+**Use Case 4: Handling Sparse Indexes**
+- **Scenario:** You have a table storing various types of transactions, but only a subset of these transactions includes a `RefundDate`.
+- **Solution:** Create a GSI with `RefundDate` as the partition key.
+Only the items with a `RefundDate` attribute will appear in the GSI, making it easy to query all refunded transactions.

+#### Local Secondary Indexes (LSI)

+**Use Case 1: Enabling Efficient Range Queries**
+- **Scenario:** In an order management system, orders are stored with `CustomerID` as the partition key and `OrderID` as the sort key.
+You need to query orders by `OrderDate` within a specific `CustomerID`.
+- **Solution:** Create an LSI with `OrderDate` as the sort key.
+This allows you to efficiently query and retrieve orders within a date range for a particular customer.

+**Use Case 2: Supporting Multiple Sort Keys for the Same Partition Key**
+- **Scenario:** In a logging system, log entries are stored with `ApplicationID` as the partition key and `LogID` as the sort key.
+You need to query logs by `LogLevel` within the same application.
+- **Solution:** Create an LSI with `LogLevel` as the sort key.
+This enables you to query logs based on their level (e.g., ERROR, WARN, INFO) within a specific application.

+**Use Case 3: Optimizing Read Performance for Specific Queries**
+- **Scenario:** You have a table of user activities with `UserID` as the partition key and `ActivityID` as the sort key.
+You need to frequently retrieve activities by `ActivityType` within a user.
+- **Solution:** Create an LSI with `ActivityType` as the sort key.
+This improves the performance of queries that retrieve user activities filtered by activity type.

+**Use Case 4: Reducing Data Duplication and Query Costs**
+- **Scenario:** In a task management system, tasks are stored with `ProjectID` as the partition key and `TaskID` as the sort key.
+You also need to query tasks by `DueDate` within the same project.
+- **Solution:** Create an LSI with `DueDate` as the sort key.
+This avoids the need to duplicate task data in a separate table for due date queries, reducing storage costs and maintaining data consistency.

+### Conclusion

+Global Secondary Indexes (GSI) and Local Secondary Indexes (LSI) are powerful features in DynamoDB that allow you to create additional access patterns without duplicating data.
+GSIs are ideal for enabling queries on non-primary key attributes and supporting multiple query patterns across the entire table, while LSIs are best for adding additional sort keys to enable efficient range queries and filtering within a specific partition key.
+By strategically using GSIs and LSIs, you can significantly enhance the performance and flexibility of your DynamoDB-based applications.